ilminatore/OKCoin_BalancedVolume_BOT/README.md

 # OKCoin_BalancedVolume_BOT
-A Bot the work data volumo on OKCoin Exchange
+A Bot the work with data volume on OKCoin Exchange